InMediCode/sram-axs-charger/README.md

 - Test fit the USB-C connector through the modified opening
 - Ensure smooth insertion and removal of USB-C cables

-**Filed Housing:**
+**Modified Housing:**
 ![Housing with sticker filed](images/housing%20filed_web.png)

 **USB-C Installed in Housing:**
 ![USB-C in housing](images/usb%20c%20in%20housing_web.png)

 ### Testing
-1. Check for short circuits between the pins (especially + and -) using a multimeter
+1. Check for short circuits between the pins (especially positive and negative) using a multimeter
-2. Plug in the PCB to a USB-C power source and check if the blue LED is lighting up
+2. Connect the PCB to a USB-C power source and verify that the blue LED lights up
 3. Test USB-C cable in both directions to ensure proper connection
 4. Reassemble the charger housing
 5. Test charging functionality with a compatible battery